 The second is the Susan G. Komen MasterCard card that grants $3 of charity to Susan G. Komen foundation per new account and $1 per annual renewal.

 Beneficial State Bank (formerly One PacificCoast Bank) is also one of 10 “socially responsible” ethical credit card companies that we recommend to you.
-There are two socially responsible cards that are issued by this bank.
+There are two socially responsible cards that are issue by this bank.

 The first is the Salmon Nation Visa card that provides support amounting to $15 per new card to Ecotrust’s Salmon Nation project.
 The second is the Sierra Club Visa card that grants $15 of charity to Sierra Club for every new card issued.

 Target allows its cardholders to flexibly and independently manage their charity program.
-If you are a holder of Target’s RedCard card, you can choose any eligible K-12 school you want your charity to be given to.
+If you are a holder of Target’s RedCard card, you can choose any eligible K-12 school you want your charity to be give to.